abpy/abpy.github.io/_posts/2023-5-20-linear-profiles.md

 ```

 1. open terminal
-2. click and drag the dcptool executable into terminal
+2. drag and drop the dcptool executable into terminal
 3. type "-d "
-4. click and drag the dcp file
+4. drag and drop the dcp file
-5. click and drag the dcp file again but delete ".dcp" and type ".xml"
+5. drag and drop the dcp file again but delete ".dcp" and type ".xml"
 6. press enter

 It will write an xml file to the same folder you placed the dcp in